 DEXA scans in Philadelphia measure bone mineral density (the standard medical use) or whole-body composition (the longevity use).
-Bone density DEXA is widely covered by insurance for women over 65 and select younger patients; body composition DEXA is typically self-pay at $50-150 per scan.
+Bone density DEXA is widely covered by insurance for women over 65 and select younger patients.
+A whole-body composition DEXA is $100 self-pay through Fishtown Medicine's imaging partners, takes about 15 minutes, and the result comes back to Dr. Ash to read with you rather than sitting in a portal.
 Fishtown Medicine orders bone density DEXA at baseline for patients in or after the menopausal transition and serial body composition DEXA for patients tracking muscle preservation, weight loss, or training response.
+To get one, start the intake and Dr. Ash takes it from there.

 - Postmenopausal women under 65 with risk factors: prior fragility fracture, family history of hip fracture, body weight under 127 lb, current smoker, chronic glucocorticoid use, hyperthyroidism, hyperparathyroidism, certain medications.